No peace in Myanmar 1 year after military takeover | Law-Order

 But in the days after the army's takeover, her party's elected members of parliament laid the groundwork for sustained resistance.
 Prevented by the army from taking their seats, they convened on their own, and in April established the National Unity Government, or NUG, which stakes a claim to being the country's legitimate administrative body and has won the loyalty of many citizens.

-The NUG has also sought to coordinate armed resistance, helping organise "People's Defense Forces," or PDFs, homegrown militias formed at the local and neighborhood levels.
-The military deems the NUG and the PDFs "terrorist" organisations.
+The NUG has also sought to coordinate armed resistance, helping organize “People's Defense Forces,” or PDFs, homegrown militias formed at the local and neighborhood levels.
+The military deems the NUG and the PDFs “terrorist” organizations.

 With urban demonstrations mostly reduced to flash mobs to avoid crackdowns, the battle against military rule has largely passed to the countryside, where the badly outgunned local militias carry out guerrilla warfare.
 The army's “Four Cuts” strategy aims to eradicate the militias' threat by cutting off their access to food, funds, information and recruitment.
 Civilians suffer collateral damage as soldiers block essential supplies, take away suspected militia supporters and raze whole villages.

-When the military enters a village, "they'll burn down some houses, maybe shoot some people, take prisoners and torture them — the sort of horrific abuses that we're seeing on a regular basis,'' said analyst Kean.
-"But when the soldiers leave, they lose control of that area.
-They don't have enough manpower to maintain control when 80 per cent to 90 per cent of the population is against them."
+When the military enters a village, “they'll burn down some houses, maybe shoot some people, take prisoners and torture them — the sort of horrific abuses that we're seeing on a regular basis,'' said analyst Kean.
+“But when the soldiers leave, they lose control of that area.
+They don't have enough manpower to maintain control when 80% to 90% of the population is against them.”
 Some ethnic minority groups with decades of experience fighting the Myanmar military offer critical support to the PDF militia movement, including supplying training and some weapons, while also providing safe havens for opposition activists and others fleeing the army.

 “We never accept a coup at all for whatever reason.
 The position of our organization is clear,” Padoh Saw Taw Nee, the chief of the Karen National Union's foreign affairs department, told the AP.
 “We oppose any military dictatorship.
 Therefore, the automatic response is that we must work with those who oppose the military.”
 He said his group began preparing immediately after the takeover to receive people fleeing from military persecution and noted that it played a similar role in 1988 after a failed popular uprising.